tomas-fryza/avr-course/Labs/06-lcd/README.md

 ## Part 4: Stopwatch

-Use Timer/Counter2 and update the stopwatch value approximately every 100&nbsp;ms. Display tenths of a second add seconds `00:seconds.tenths`.
+Use Timer/Counter2 and update the stopwatch value approximately every 100&nbsp;ms. Display tenths of a second and seconds `00:seconds.tenths`.

 ![LCD screenshot](Images/screenshot_lcd_seconds.png)